 This free guide aims to introduce startup founders to the Australian startup market.

 A JP and a Notary Public can help in authenticating important legal documents.
 If the documents are just for Australian use, a JP can assist.
-However, if the documents are for overseas use, you will need a Notary Public.
-When using the services of either person, be sure to provide sufficient proof of identification so that they can approve of the legal document as required.
-If you need advice on a contract or legal document that is for Australian or international use, call LegalVision’s contract lawyers on 1300 544 755 or fill out the form on this page.
+However, you may need a Notary Public if the documents are for overseas use.
+When using the services of either person, be sure to provide sufficient proof of identification so that they can approve the legal document as required.

 We appreciate your feedback – your submission has been successfully received.